Instructions on How to Drain Your Dishwasher

 You may free up additional space by removing the bottom dish rack from the appliance, which will allow you to remove the standing water more easily.
 Fill a bucket halfway with water after scooping it out of the bottom of the dishwasher using a plastic cup.
 If you have access to a wet and dry vacuum, utilize it to speed up the process of draining the water.

-Why is there standing water in my dishwasher?
+Should there be standing water in dishwasher drain?